How To Give Stock as a Gift

 What if you don't want the person to whom you are making a gift of shares to have unrestricted access to the stock?
 Depending on your situation, you have several options.

-For Minors: These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts to the UTMA are irrevocable.
-Depending on the state, you can decide at the time to account is established whether you want the minor to have the right to take possession of the assets at the age of 21 or some other age (a few states allow you to defer to as long as the child's 25th birthday, while some will let you set it as young as 18).
+For Minors: These custodial accounts are unique because they allow you to name a custodian who has a duty to manage the money for the welfare of the minor, but the property belongs to the minor since gifts under the Uniform Transfers to Minors Act are irrevocable.
+Depending on the state, you can decide at the time the account is established whether you want the minor to have the right to take possession of the assets at the age of 21 or some at other age (a few states allow you to defer to as long as the child's 25th birthday, while some will let you set it as young as 18).

 Establish a Trust Fund and Transfer Shares of Stock To It: Whether you want to give shares of stock to a minor or adult, the ultimate option in terms of flexibility is a trust fund.
 You can write a trust declaration that splits the legal title of the property between a trustee, who has a fiduciary duty to manage it with the utmost standard of care, and an economic beneficiary, who gets to enjoy the property in a way that you determine.
 You can even use the trust to get a tax write-off for yourself by including some charitable cause in it.